 Human Trafficking Task Force

 In 2022, the Kent County Sheriff's Office was the recipient of a grant through the Office of Victims of Crime to form a human trafficking task force.
-Teaming with The Salvation Army, the task force takes a victim-centered approach and is focused on victim care and recovery as well as the investigation and prosecution of traffickers.
+Teaming with victim service providers in the community, the task force takes a victim-centered approach and is focused on victim care and recovery as well as the investigation and prosecution of traffickers.

 The mission of the Human Trafficking Task Force is to develop sustainable partnerships between Victim Service Providers and Law Enforcement and create a victim-centered approach to combat human trafficking and provide comprehensive, high-quality social services to all victims of human trafficking.

 U.S. law defines human trafficking as the use of force, fraud, or coercion to compel a person into commercial sex acts or labor against their will.